HelloWorldLTY/scELMo/readme.md

 # Tutorials

 Please use the example ipynb notebook in each folders as instructions.
 Evaluations are included in the notebooks.
+The demo tutorial can be finished in a normal computer within 10 minutes with a prepared environment.

 # Datasets